kirshik/3d-maze/README.md

-You can also visit this project [GitHub Pages](https://kirshik.github.io/3d-maze/).:sunglasses:
+You can also visit this projects [GitHub Pages](https://kirshik.github.io/3d-maze/).:sunglasses:

 ### Table of Contents